discoliver/image_comparison/README.md

 ### Advantages and Drawbacks
 As mentioned earlier, individual pixel comparison approach is relative fast and simple, easy to understand and maintain.
-However, I do reaize there are couple of drawback in this approach.
+However, I do resize there are couple of drawback in this approach.

 1. Individual pixel comparison ignore the structural histograms and are easily affect by noise and grit.

-2. Images that are rotated, scaled or skewed can be indentified as very different as this appraoch cannot match homography.
+2. Images that are rotated, scaled or skewed can be identified as very different as this approach cannot match homography.

 ## Maintain the Program
 To Maintain this application, please go through this README carefully and [contact me](mailto:b96wang@edu.uwaterloo.ca?subject=[GitHub]%20Source%20Han%20Sans) if you have any question.
 Additional knowledge transfer session will be hold.